 Sometimes these three stages of stress are referred to as the good, the bad and the ugly.
-The key take-away here is that the acute stress can be utilised for the good where as the chronic stress is like the amber light in your car’s dashboard, this is the risk indicator.
+The key takeaway here is that acute stress can be utilised for the good whereas chronic stress is like the amber light in your car’s dashboard, this is the risk indicator.
 By the time you’re in the allostatic state, you’re in trouble.

 Helpful First Aid for Stress

 Before we provide you with some First Aid for Stress tips, it is important to note that this advice is only designed to relieve stress in the short term.
 While you can keep applying plasters to a badly bleeding wound that really needs stitches, and afford some very short term benefits, the medium to long term prognosis probably won’t be that good.

 First and foremost, it’s important to recognise when you are stressed by understanding some of the telltale signs.
 What lets you know that you’re stressed?
 Maybe you are bumping into door handles, snapping at colleagues, skipping lunch, or feeling overwhelmed.
 These are all signs of potentially unhelpful stress.
 Maybe you don’t even notice until someone else points it out.
 Before you can do anything about it, you need to be able to spot that it’s happening.

 A helpful place to start when confronted with unhelpful stress is your ABC for Feelings.
 This poster shows the simple three-step process of First Aid for Feelings and yes, stress is a feeling.
 Click here to learn more about this helpful technique.